YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 If you know SQL, then think of YQL as SQL for the Internet, with the Internet representing a MySQL database.
 In reality, Internet data can only be fetched by the YQL Web Service if there is a table that defines how data is accessed.
-YQL comes with many wide range of tables, and the developer community has contributed YQL Open Data Tables (ODT) as well.
+YQL comes with many wide range of built-in tables, and the developer community has contributed YQL Open Data Tables (ODT) as well.
 The table tells YQL how to get the Web data, and the YQL statement (like an SQL query) tells YQL what data to get from that table and how to filter that data.
+If you have questions, take a look at the `YQL Guide <http://developer.yahoo.com/yql/guide>`_.

 ..
 05_lesson_yql-statements: